Konstantin Rodzaevsky: World War II and execution

-During World War II, Rodzaevsky tried to launch an open struggle against Bolshevism, but Japanese authorities limited the RFP’s activities to acts of sabotage in the Soviet Union.
+During World War II, Rodzaevsky tried to launch an open struggle against Bolshevism, but Japanese authorities limited the RFP's activities to acts of sabotage in the Soviet Union.
 A notorious anti-Semite, Rodzaevsky published numerous articles in the party newspapers Our way and The Nation; he was also the author of the brochure "Judas’ End" and the book "Contemporary Judaisation of the World or the Jewish Question in the 20th Century".

-At the end of the war, likely fearing reprisal during the Soviet invasion of Manchuria, Rodzaevsky claimed that Joseph Stalin's regime was evolving into a nationalist one.
-He surrendered to Soviet authorities in Harbin in 1945, with a letter that shows striking similarities with the doctrines of National Bolshevism:
+Upon the Soviet invasion of Manchuria and the impending occupation, Rodzaevsky fled Harbin and moved to Shanghai, leaving his family behind.
+At the end of the war, Rodzaevsky had what he called a "spiritual crisis".
+He claimed that Joseph Stalin's regime was evolving into a nationalist one.
+Rodzaevsky said he now understood that Stalinism was the ideal embodiment and realization of "our Russian fascism."
+In a long personal letter, he explained himself, made excuses, and admitted his mistakes.
+He admitted to participating in anti-Soviet activities, but said these were "acts against the motherland out of love for the motherland."
+He said he was wrong to support Germany, but that he'd believed Hitler could help Russia by exterminating the Jews.
+The letter also showed striking similarities with the doctrines of National Bolshevism, with Rodzaevsky saying he was now a "national Communist and convinced Stalinist":

-He returned to Russia, where he was promised freedom and a job in one of the Soviet newspapers.
-Instead, he was arrested upon arrival (along with fellow party-member Lev Okhotin).
+Rodzaevsky personally begged Stalin for forgiveness, referring to himself as "your unworthy slave".
+In response, the Soviets offered him an amnesty and a job as a journalist in one of their newspapers.
+Rodzaevsky returned, only to be arrested upon arrival (along with fellow party-member Lev Okhotin).
 The trial, which began on August 26, 1946, was widely covered in the Soviet press.
 It was opened by the chairman of the Military Collegium of the Supreme Court of the Soviet Union, Vasily Ulrikh.
 Rodzaevsky and other leaders of the RFP were charged with anti-Soviet agitation, creation of the Russian Fascist Party and distributing anti-Soviet propaganda among White army exiles and creation of similar anti-Soviet organizations in China, Europe and the United States.
 In addition, according to the verdict, he was involved in preparing an attack on the Soviet Union, together with a number of Japanese generals, as well as personally organizing spies and terrorist groups against the Soviet Union with the cooperation of German and Japanese intelligence.
 All of the defendants pleaded guilty.

 Rodzaevsky was sentenced to death.
-Also sentenced to various punishments were Grigory Semyonov, Vasilevsky Lev Fillipovich, Baksheev Aleksei Proklovich, Lev Okhotin, Ukhtomsky and others.
-Rozaevsky was executed in a Lubyanka prison cellar on 30 August 1946.
+Also sentenced to various punishments were Grigory Semyonov, Lev Fillipovich Vasilevsky, Aleksei Proklovich Baksheev, Lev Okhotin, Ukhtomsky and others.
+Rodzaevsky was executed in a Lubyanka prison cellar on 30 August 1946.

 In 2001, Rodzaevsky's final book, The Last Will of a Russian Fascist ("Zaveshchanie russkogo fashista"), was published in Russia.
 On 11 October 2010, due to a decision by the Central District Court of Krasnoyarsk, the book became recognized in Russia as extremist material, and has been included in the Federal List of Extremist Materials (No. 861).